hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 might choose to use a lower level network layer to protect zone transfers, e.g., IPSec.

-It is noted that in all the common open source implementations such ACLs are applied on a per query basis.
-Since requests typically occur on TCP connections authoritatives must cater for accepting any TCP connection and then handling the authentication of each XFR request individually.
+It is noted that in all the common open source implementations such ACLs are applied on a per query basis (at the time of writing).
+Since requests typically occur on TCP connections authoritatives must therefore accept any TCP connection and then handling the authentication of each zone transfer (XFR) request individually.

-Because both AXFR and IXFR zone transfers are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS, based closely on DoT [@!RFC7858], seems like a simple step forward.
+Because both AXFR (authoritative transfer) and IXFR (incremental transfer) are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS, based closely on DoT [@!RFC7858], seems like a simple step forward.
 This document specifies how to use TLS (1.3 or later) as a transport to prevent zone